akza07/nestjs-workers-and-websocket/README.md

 Here we have two apps
 ## 1. Front end
 The front-end is a basic Svelte app.
-It is just to demonstrate the client-side implementation of Socket.io.
+It is to demonstrate the client-side implementation of Socket.io.
 This can send the message, and depending on the focus state of the input, it emits events to let the server know and broadcast if a user is typing or not.

 ![alt The front end UI](./chat-client/screenshots/screenshot1.png)